dettonville/ansible-utils/docs/x509_certificate_verify.md

         sample: a1b2c3...
         type: str

-- modulus_match  A boolean indicating if the modulus of the certificate and issuer certificate match (only for RSA keys).
+- modulus_match  Indicates if the modulus of the certificate and issuer certificate match (only for RSA keys).
         returned: when issuer_path is provided and both certificates have RSA keys
         sample: false
         type: bool

-- msg     A message indicating the result of the validation.
+- msg     Message indicating the result of the validation.
         returned: always
         sample: All certificate validations passed successfully
         type: str

-- valid   A boolean indicating if the certificate passed all validation checks.
+- valid   Indicates if the certificate passed all validation checks.
         returned: always
         sample: true
         type: bool

-- valid_signature  A boolean indicating if the certificate's signature was successfully verified against the issuer.
+- valid_signature  Indicates if the certificate's signature was successfully verified against the issuer.
         returned: when issuer_path is provided
         sample: true
         type: bool

+- verify_failed  Whether any verification checks failed.
+        returned: always
+        sample: false
+        type: bool

+- verify_results  Dictionary of verification results with boolean values for each check.
+        returned: always
+        sample:
+          common_name: true
+          key_size: false
+        type: dict

 ```